-26 Hopkins, 20 and Hurd, 333-334.
+27 Hopkins, 20 and Hurd, 333-334.

-28 This first meetinghouse is still standing and is located at 760 Forest Road (Tax Map V3-Lot 28).
-29 Hopkins, 20 and Hurd, 334.
+29 This first meetinghouse is still standing and is located at 760 Forest Road (Tax Map V3-Lot 28).

-30 Quoted in Hurd, 334.
+31 Quoted in Hurd, 334.

-Meanwhile, the first meeting house was then sold to Mr. Broadstreet31 and once again returned to its life as a private dwelling.
-The Greenfield Meetinghouse is Erected & Finished (1795-1799) The construction of the Greenfield Meetinghouse frame was started in December of 1794.
-Hugh Gregg (1765-1838)32 was given seventy-five pounds to build a meetinghouse frame similar to the 1781 Temple Meetinghouse by September of 1795.33 Gregg was born in Peterborough and was a resident of Greenfield by 1794.
-Because of his local connection, it is generally believed that the frame was hewn from local trees.34 On August 31, 1795, the method for raising the meetinghouse was determined at a town meeting.35 One hundred men were to be used to raise the frame with ladders.
-Of the 100 men, nine were to be summoned from Peterborough, nine from Temple, nine from Wilton, nine from Lyndeborough, nine from Francestown, nine from Hancock and six from Society Land.
+The Greenfield Meetinghouse is Erected & Finished (1795-1799)

+The construction of the Greenfield Meetinghouse frame was started in December of 1794.
+By September of 1795, Hugh Gregg (1765-1838)33 was given seventy-five pounds to build a meetinghouse frame similar to the 1781 Temple Meetinghouse.34 Gregg was born in Peterborough and was a resident of Greenfield by 1794.
+Because of his local connection, it is generally believed that the frame was hewn from local trees.35

+Town Meeting determined the method for raising the meetinghouse on August 31, 1795.36 One hundred men were to be used to raise the frame with ladders.
+Of the 100 men, the Town summoned nine from Peterborough, nine from Temple, nine from Wilton, nine from Lyndeborough, nine from Francestown, nine from Hancock and six from Society Land.
 These men were to be invited to help raise the meeting house by a committee man sent to each community.
 The whole community of Greenfield was expected to turn out for the party.

-At the same meeting a committee of seven men was appointed to purchase and care for the food and drink that was to be supplied to the laborers.
-An early "baiting" was to be held at nine o'clock and a dinner at one o'clock.
-Included in the list of supplies was one hogshead of West India rum, a half a quintal of codfish (about 50 pounds), and a half a hundred of "Shugar".
-Isaac Foster (1751-1839) and Joseph Batchelder (ca 1748-ca 1826) were voted to keep order on the grounds on the raising day and a vote was taken to invite Rev. M. Goodrich of Lyndeborough and Dr. John Peabody.
-37 September 16, 1795 was chosen for the raising.
-Hugh Gregg's frame was finished and raised onto a fifteen-inch native stone underpinning which was laid out at a cost of \$98.84.38 The assembled men raised the frame using "inch and a half rope, four blocks and ladders".
-There are no recorded injuries on the day.40 31 Hurd, 334.
+At the same meeting the town appointed a committee of seven men to purchase and care for the food and drink that was to be supplied to the laborers.
+The group held an early "baiting" at nine o'clock and a dinner at one o'clock.
+Included in the list of supplies was one hogshead of West India rum, a half a quintal of codfish (about 50 pounds), and a half a hundred of "Shugar."37 The Townspeople voted to have Isaac Foster (1751-1839) and Joseph Batchelder (ca 1748-ca 1826) keep order on the grounds on the raising day and invite Rev. M. Goodrich of Lyndeborough and Dr. John Peabody to the celebration.38

+The community chose September 16, 1795, for the raising.
+Hugh Gregg finished the frame and raised it onto a fifteen-inch native stone underpinning which was laid out at a cost of \$98.84.39 The assembled men raised the frame using "inch and a half rope, four blocks and ladders."
+There are no recorded injuries on the day.41

+When it was first constructed in 1795 to 1796, the Greenfield Meetinghouse had a very different exterior appearance than the building we see today.
+The Meetinghouse was constructed as a second-period barn meetinghouse with an original layout and general form that was typical of a Reformed meetinghouse of the

-32 Anonymous, "Find A Grave - Millions of Cemetery Records Online. (www.findagrave.com), Hugh Gregg 1765-1838.
-33 Hopkins, 21.
+33 Anonymous, "Find A Grave - Millions of Cemetery Records Online. (www.findagrave.com), Hugh Gregg 1765-1838.

+34 Hopkins, 21.
 The Temple meetinghouse was fifty-five by forty-two feet with twin porches (Peter Benes, Meetinghouses of Early New England (Amherst & Boston, MA: University of Massachusetts Press, 2012), 51 and 324).

-34 Hopkins, 21.
+35 Hopkins, 21.
 The trees were likely brought to the site over snow during the winter of 1794-95, and hewn on-site.
-35 Hopkins, 22 and Hurd, 334.